 - Provide an excellent source of energy

-- Helps reach and maintain ketosis
+- Helps reach and maintain the state of ketosis

 - Both are tasteless